kuvivek/drivingTheoryInGermany/README.md

 315. You are waiting at a traffic light and want to turn right.
 What should you remember?
 ✅ make sure there is no road user beside you on the right intending to go straight on
-❌simply glance in the mirror to check that there is no cyclist behind you
+❌ simply glance in the mirror to check that there is no cyclist behind you
-❌concentrate fully on the turning manoeuvre because any cyclist has to wait anyway
+❌ concentrate fully on the turning manoeuvre because any cyclist has to wait anyway
-**Comment**:   You had to wait at a traffic light: As a right-turner, when the light turns green, you first check whether a road user
+**Comment**:   You had to wait at a traffic light: As a right-turner, when the light turns green, you first check whether a road
-to your right wants to continue straight ahead.
-You must first let other road users coming towards you from the front or wanting
+user to your right wants to continue straight ahead.
+You must first let other road users coming towards you from the front or
-to continue straight ahead next to you through.
+wanting to continue straight ahead next to you through.
 This applies to the road and the cycle path and footpath next to you.

 316. Why must you discontinue your overtaking manoeuvre here?
-❌Because the motorbike will overtake me
+❌ Because the motorbike will overtake me
 ✅ Because the tractor will turn off to the left
-❌Because I can see a no-overtaking sign
+❌ Because I can see a no-overtaking sign
 **Comment**: Overtaking maneuvers require careful consideration and execution.
-The risk of accidents is high and collisions can be
+The risk of accidents is high and collisions
-life-threatening.
+can be life-threatening.
 Not only with oncoming traffic.
 The tractor's flashing lights indicate that it wants to turn left.
-The motorcyclist
-in the rear-view mirror has obviously recognized the situation and is keeping a safe distance behind me.
-There is no no-overtaking
+The motorcyclist in the rear-view mirror has obviously recognized the situation and is keeping a safe distance behind me.
-sign in sight: but it wouldn't change the fact that I am not allowed to overtake someone turning left in front of me.
+There is no no-overtaking sign in sight: but it wouldn't change the fact that I am not allowed to overtake someone turning
+left in front of me.

 317. What is the right course of action now?
-❌I overtake the car ahead leaving a large side clearance
+❌ I overtake the car ahead leaving a large side clearance
 ✅ I increase my distance to the car ahead
 ✅ I continue driving with increased care
 **Comment**:  The driver of the vehicle in front of me is obviously having problems.
 For my own safety, it's better to increase the